 Who doesn’t love a bloody good snuggle?
 Winter is the perfect time to go camping with your loved one, or for that matter anyone that you’ve wanted to cuddle but haven’t had the chance to yet.
 If, however one of your friends has the surname Milat, might be an idea to leave them off the email chain.

-Picture it; You’re sat in your armchair 50 years from now, your children’s children crowded around you.
-They’re all sat obediently, cross-legged, their eye’s bulging with anticipation and unparalleled excitement for storytime.
+Picture it — you’re sat in your armchair 50 years from now, your children’s children crowded around you.
+They’re all sitting obediently, cross-legged, their eyes bulging with anticipation and unparalleled excitement for story time.
 As the fire crackles you sip your scotch, clear your throat and with a glint in your eye slowly begin.
-“Once, back in the winter of 2015, my friends and I headed into the wintery wilderness of New South Wales…..”.
+“Once, back in the winter of 2015, my friends and I headed into the wintery wilderness of New South Wales…..”
 Finish this story.

-Scoring that idyllic camping spot that you once saw in a dream can be a little challenging in Summer.
-It sometimes feels like you’ve arrived a day late for Glastonbury.
+Scoring that idyllic camping spot that you once saw in a dream can be a little challenging in summer.
+It sometimes feels like you’ve arrived a day late for the Glastonbury Festival.
 Unless you book the best sites 8 years in advance you’re unlikely to find one amongst the make-shift villages that Australian campers are capable of constructing in one weekend.
 One of the greatest advantages of camping in the frozen woods is that you’ll more than likely have the entire place to yourself, and it’s absolute bliss.

 Like watching puppies play in pillow feathers, campfires have this magical ability to warm the cockles of your heart, and there is no better time than winter to experience that bone-deep feeling of happiness.
 Don’t just toast a marshmallow on it either – better still, fill it with Kahlua for a super shot.
 Some say it’s what paradise tastes like.